 Board of Directors

-Mary Lou Arscott (co-director) is an architect who has been involved in design centered practice and radical construction initiatives.
+Mary Lou Arscott (founder and co-director) is an architect who has been involved in design centered practice and radical construction initiatives.
 Her architectural work ranges across public and private sectors and combines elegance with economical use of materials.
 Her projects reflect careful attention to the needs of client and user whilst involving the creative contribution of the builder.
-Currently Mary Lou teaches in the School of Architecture Carnegie Mellon University.
+Currently Mary Lou is a studio professor and Associate head at the School of Architecture Carnegie Mellon University.

 Elaine Harris-Fulton is a native of Pittsburgh Pennsylvania graduated from Westinghouse High School, Bishop College in Dallas Texas and Thurgood Marshall School of Law, Texas Southern University in Houston Texas.
-She is a graduate of the EPLC’s Institute for Community Leadership in Education, and as well a graduate of Lead Training.
 Nationally recognized Parent Leader, who sits on the Family Support Policy Board, Chair of Community Voices, Chair of Parent Advocacy Committee, Treasurer of Wilkinsburg Family Support Center Parent Council and has served on two statewide Governor’s boards.
 She is an activist and advocate who said that” it is a privilege to be able to volunteer in the community”.
-She commits her time to working to create and secured funding for youth and family programs that are educational and fun, with the support of parent leaders in the community, the Sprout Fund, the Pittsburgh Foundation, Three Rivers Community Fund, Pittsburgh Child Guidance, and the Allegheny County Department of Human Services community.

 Adam Jenkins was a consultant with Booz Allan Hamilton Group before joining Highmark’s ‘For-Profit’ technology solutions company EBDS as the Director of Strategic Planning and Corporate Development.
 After supporting EBDS in raising $10M in capital and growing EBDS to be the one of the largest healthcare insurance technology companies in North America, Adam was promoted to be Head of Innovation and Strategy for Highmark’s Business Development Group.
 Adam has a BSC in Electrical Engineering from The University of Pittsburgh, an MSC in Electrical and Computer Engineering from Carnegie Mellon’s Institute of Technology (CIT) and an M.B.A. from CMU’s Tepper Business School.